The Power of 100!

 Kickstart Your Dreams, Build Momentum, and Discover Unlimited Possibility

 Today, in greater numbers, people are talking about real empowerment and liberation for historically disadvantaged groups.
 When it comes to the Black Lives Matter movement, they’re talking specifically about human dignity for African Americans.
-And for this movement, journalist, humanitarian, and activist Shaun King, a columnist for The Intercept and the Writer-In-Residence at Harvard Law School’s Fair Punishment Project, is one of the most compelling voices: a passionate advocate for justice and families, and an extremely visible fundraiser for victims of brutality and discrimination.
+And for this movement, journalist, humanitarian, and activist Shaun King is one of the most compelling voices: a passionate advocate for justice and families, and an extremely visible fundraiser for victims of brutality and discrimination.

 “It’s hard to know a moment in history when you are in it, but this much I know: We are in a painful and peculiar point in American history.
 So much is wrong that it’s hard to keep up, but we must.”— Shaun King

-As a magnetic element of the Black Lives Matter movement, King helps us see our present place in the larger current of American history.
+As a magnetic element of the Black Lives Matter movement, Shaun King helps us see our present place in the larger current of American history.
 He’s adopted social media to rally and unite people of disparate backgrounds and has now become one of the most followed activists in the United States.
-He uses his platform as a journalist, now for Harvard and The Intercept, and formerly as The Senior Justice Writer at the New York Daily News, to unearth the truth beyond local media, and to organize in purposeful and directed ways.
+The founder and CEO of The North Star— a new digital version of abolitionist Frederick Douglass’ iconic journal—and host of The Breakdown, King uses his platform to unearth the truth beyond local media, and to organize in purposeful and directed ways.
 Moreover, he reminds us that we can take whatever we do best—whether we lobby, speak, litigate, organize, write, or more—and tilt that practice toward justice.
-In early 2019, King launched a new digital version of abolitionist writer and speaker Frederick Douglass’ iconic journal, The North Star.
-King’s new interation will feature content created by progressives seeking to agitate for justice in the spirit of Douglass and the movement he inspired.

 As a speaker, King offers an articulate and historically grounded take on the most pressing problems of the day.
 He has now spoken in 35 states, on over 100 college campuses, in jails and prisons, and in corporate boardrooms—always calling for us to be better and do better.
 As a writer, he has written an astounding 1,500 articles on injustice since 2014 and gives morning commentary on the legendary Tom Joyner Morning Show heard by 6 million listeners in over 100 cities.